dmontgomery741/GitDemo/README.md

 # Git Demo Repo
-This is demo app for the Git course
+This is a sample app for the Git course

 ## Roadmap
  * Add new features